Skip to main content

 Monkey C Artcade

-Monkey C Artcade is where Victoria’s creative energy comes to play.
+Monkey C Artcade, on Fort Street, is where Victoria’s creative energy comes to play.
 Imagine a gallery where art and music collide, packed with quirky mutant machines, Monkey C invites you to flick switches, press buttons, and enjoy hands-on fun for every age.
 Whether you’re a lifelong art lover or just looking for something different, you’ll feel right at home here.

 Indigenous